 The following steps may help prevent the spread of infection in children (9):

 Mild gastroenteritis in children is not a cause for concern and clears out in a few days.
-However, in case of a severe infection, consult a doctor if you see any worrying symptoms in your children.
+However, in case of a severe infection, consult a doctor if you see any worrying symptoms, such as seizures, bloody diarrhea, and vomiting in children.
 Allow children to rest well and drink plenty of fluids.
 Also, teach them good hygienic habits to help prevent the risk of infection.

 Frequently Asked Questions